-"I am now in the most embarrassing situation; it robs me of all rest, and makes me unsit for every thing.

-"thing.
-I am in danger of losing at once my honour " and my reputation, by which I have long had fuch "influence.
-What think you?-my fifter-in-law is " with child.
-I have fent her to Euriphon, and am " endeavouring to procure a marriage-licence from "Rome.
-How much depends on this uncertainty-" and there is not a moment to lofe.
-Should I fail, " what is to be done?
-What a return do I make by "this to a person to whom I am so much obliged!"
-(We shall see the probable meaning of this exclamation by and by).
-"We have tried every method in " our power to destroy the child; and I hope she is " determined on every thing-even d-."
+"I am now in the most embarrassing situation; it robs me of all rest, and makes me unfit for every thing.
+I am in danger of losing at once my honor and my reputation, by which I have long had such influence.
+What think you--my sister-in-law is with child.
+I have sent her to Euriphon, and am endeavouring to procure a marriage-licence from Rome.
+How much depends on this uncertainty--and there is not a moment to lose.
+Should I fail, what is to be done?
+What a return do I make by this to a person to whom I am so much obliged! (we shall see the probable meaning of this exclamation by and by.)
+We have tried every method in our power to destroy the child; and I hope she is determined on every thing--even d----.
 (Can this mean death?)
-"But alas!
-Euriphon is, I fear, too ti-" mid," (alas! poor woman, thou art now under the disciplina arcani,) " and I see no other expedient. " Could I be but assured of the silence of Celsus, (a " physician at Ingolstadt,) he can relieve me, and he " promised me as much three years ago.
-Do speak to " him, if you think he will be fraunch.
-I would not let " Cato" (his dearest friend, and his chief or only confident in the scheme of Illumination) "know it yet, " because the affair in other respects requires his whole " friendthip."
-(Cato had all the pretty receipts.) " Could you but help me out of this distress, you " would give me life, honour, and peace, and strength " to work again in the great cause.
-If you cannot, be " affured I will venture on the most desperate stroke," (poor fifter!) "for it is fixed .- I will not lofe my ho-" nour.
-I cannot conceive what devilhas made me go " aftray-me who have always been so careful on such oc-" casions.
-As yet all is quiet, and none know of it but " you and Euriphon.
-Were it but time to undertake " any thing-but alas! it is the fourth month.
-Those "damned priefts too-for the action is fo criminally " accounted by them, and scandalises the blood.
-This " makes a letter from Spartacus to Cato about this time.
+But alas!
+Euriphon is, I fear, too timid (alas! poor woman, thou art now under the disciplina arcani) and I see no other expedient.
+Could I be but assured of the silence of Celsus (a physician at Ingoldstadt) he can relieve me, and he promised me as much three years ago.
+Do speak to him, if you think he will be staunch.
+I would not let Cato (his dearest friend, and his chief or only confidant in the scheme of Illumination) know it yet, because the affair in other respects requires his whole friendship.
+(Cato had all the pretty receipts.)
+Could you but help me out of this distress, you would give me life, honor, and peace, and strength to work again in the great cause.
+If you cannot, be assured I will venture on the most desperate stroke (poor sister!) for it is fixed.--I will not lose my honor.
+I cannot conceive what devil has made me to go astray--me who have always been so careful on such occasions.
+As yet all is quiet, and none know of it but you and Euriphon.
+Were it but time to undertake any thing--but alas! it is the fourth month.
+These damned priests too--for the action is so criminally accounted by them, and scandalises the blood.
+This makes the utmost efforts and the most desperate measures absolutely necessary."
+It will throw some light on this transaction if we read a letter from Spartacus to Cato about this time.